 });

-Streaming Responses#
+Streaming responses#

 const onNew = async (message: AppendMessage) => {

-const userMessage: ThreadMessageLike = {
+const userMsg: ThreadMessageLike = {

 role: "user",